pmpmtj/L-speech-to-text/README.md

 - **Hotkey Recording**: Press and hold a configurable hotkey combination to record audio
 - **Automatic Transcription**: Uses OpenAI Whisper API for accurate transcription
 - **Auto-Paste**: Automatically pastes transcribed text at cursor position
+- **Web Dashboard**: Beautiful web interface on port 3000 for changing settings on the fly
+- **Real-Time Configuration**: Change language, model, and timestamp settings without restart
 - **Memory-Only Recording**: Audio is processed in memory without saving to disk
 - **Configurable**: Python-based configurations with dataclasses
 - **Cross-Platform**: Works on Windows, macOS, and Linux